FamilySearch/GEDCOM/specification/gedcom-02-datatypes.md

 An enumeration is a selection from a set of options.
-They are represented as a string matching the same production as a tag, with the additional permission that standard enumerations may begin with a digit.
+They are represented as a string matching the same production as a tag, with the additional permission that standard enumerations may be integers.

 ```abnf
 stdEnum = stdTag / digit *tagchar